The real people behind the characters in Gentleman Jack

 Born 1798.

-Although she was engaged to John Abbott ("A man who makes rugs") in 1834, she never married.
+"A man who makes rugs") in 1834, she never married.

 In 1836 she left Shibden and returned to live at the family's Skelfler estate, which she inherited on the death of her and Anne's father Jeremy.